novix-sa/Pyplan/docs/Pyplan Library.md

 Following the example above, any data cube indexed by "Items" will contain "Item 1" , "Item 2" , "Item 3"

 ### Cube
-The Cube object is a labeled Xarray DataArray object defined as following:
+The Cube object is a labeled DataArray object defined as following:
 ![Cube Definition](http://img.pyplan.org/Pyplan_library_cube_definition.png)

     pp.cube( coords=[items], values=[10,20,30], dtype=None )
+    pp.cube( [items], v[10,20,30], dtype=None )
-As can be appreciated in the console output (at the right) the obje
+As can be appreciated in the console output (at the right) the object type is a DataArray from Xarray.

 ## Data Structure